OmarShehata1/OmarShehata1/README.md

 ###

 <h4 align="left">I am a 🎓 student of Computer and Control Systems Engineering with a background in 🔌 Embedded Systems.
-Currently, I am focused on 🌐 Web Development and building the necessary skills to develop web applications.
+Currently, <br>I am focused on 🌐 Web Development and building the necessary skills to develop web applications.
 I am expanding my programming knowledge by 💻 working on personal projects and 🚀 learning new technologies.
 I aspire to use these skills to build a ✨ successful career in web development.</h4>

 ###